stronnag/mwptools/docs/manual/docs/mwp_video_player.md

 ## OS Specific

 * FreeBSD.
 FreeBSD offers a video4linux emulation that works with {{ mwp }}.
-Cameras are not auto-detected but will be recognised if plugged in before mwp is invoked.
 * Windows.
 Uses `ksvideosrc` for input.
-The more modern `mfvideosrc` is not used, as it may not be universally available.
+The more modern `mfvideosrc` is not used, as it may not be universally available (also may be device dependent).
 * MacOS.
-Camera input is unlikely to work.
+Uses `afvideosrc` for Camera input.
+Not tested.

 ## FPV Mode

 FPV mode provides a paned view of a camera feed.
-The user can switch between "Standard" and "FPV Mode" views from the "View / FPV Mode" menu option or by assigning a [shortcut key](mwp-Configuration.md#keyboard-accelerators), for example in `~/.config/mwp/accels`, the "action" name is "modeswitch"
+The user can switch between "Standard" and "FPV Mode" views from the "View / FPV Mode" menu option or by assigning a [shortcut key](mwp-Configuration.md#keyboard-accelerators), for example in `~/.config/mwp/accels`, the "action" name is "modeswitch", which is here mapped to `F12`.

 ```
 modeswitch F12
 ```

 The [panel](dock.md) will swich as necesary.

+FPV uses the following order to determine what to show (if anything).

+* If the windowed player was active, that stream is transferred to the video pane.
+* Else, if available, the last panel stream is shown.

 ### Using RTSP for camera parameter definitions